 Sozopol – Our Favourite Black Sea Town

 We were there in mid-June, and as that is still considered the shoulder season in Sozopol, we were able to snag a fantastic deal on a hotel room.
-The Hotel Diamanti offered a spacious double room with a sea view, balcony, and breakfast for around 65 BGN a night.
-At that point in our travels, we had spent two months sleeping exclusively in hostels so the added privacy of our own room with ensuite was a welcome addition in our minds.
+They offered a spacious double room with a sea view, balcony, and breakfast for around 65 BGN a night.
+At that point in our travels, we had spent two months sleeping exclusively in hostels in the Balkans so the added privacy of our own room with ensuite was a welcome addition in our minds.

 Nessebar – Sunny Beach’s Little Brother

 After extending our stay in Sozopol for one more night Michael and I decided to see what another town on the Black Sea had to offer and headed to Nessebar, a beach town just 10 kilometres south of the main coastal destination of Sunny Beach.
 Coming off four days of relaxation in sleepy Sozopol, I think that we both expected more of the same.
 However, we were wrong.

 Nessebar seemed to me that its sole purpose in being a town was to cater to tourists, and if that’s what you’re looking for, it does it very well.
 I, however, would rather get a full English breakfast in England.
 Every other shop was filled with cheesy seashells and other tacky souvenirs, the restaurant quality decreased, and the prices increased.
 We found another deal on a hotel, but this wasn’t a quaint, locally owned, small guesthouse type, but a monstrosity waiting on the beach.
 Long story short, it wasn’t our scene.